Skip to main content

 Insert a type T into this Extensions store.

-This method returns a refence to the just insert value
+This method returns a reference to the just inserted value.

 pub fn insert_arc<T>(&self, val: Arc<T>) -> Arc<T>